What is Data Visualization: Definition, Examples, Principles, Tools

 Pie chart — data visualization

-Pie chart visually displays the relative proportions of different categories within a data set.
+The pie chart visually displays the relative proportions of different categories within a data set.
 It allows viewers to quickly grasp the overall distribution of the data and easily compare the sizes of different categories.

 The angles of the slices in the pie chart represent the proportions of the categories, making it easy to understand the relationship between the parts and the whole.
 For instance, what percentage of general sales is attributed to each product category?

 Pie charts are particularly useful when dealing with data that has a small number of categories or when the emphasis is on comparing the parts to the whole.
 They can also be useful for highlighting a specific category or identifying outliers.
+However, pie charts don't represent the trends over time.

-The biggest pie chart limitation is that they can become difficult to interpret when there are too many categories or when the differences between the categories are small.
+But really the biggest pie chart limitation is that they can become difficult to interpret when there are too many categories or when the differences between the categories are small.
 It can be challenging to accurately compare the sizes of the slices, especially if they are similar in magnitude.

 Pie charts are commonly used in business and marketing to represent market share, customer demographics, or product sales by category.
-Pie charts are also used in survey data to display the distribution of responses for multiple-choice questions.
+Pie charts are also used in survey data to display the distribution of responses to multiple-choice questions.
 Overall, pie charts are most effective when the data is simple, the categories are distinct, and the emphasis is on comparing the parts to the whole.

 5. Scatter plot